Skip to content

 • You have money saved to pay the taxes on the withdrawal.

 This is where folks tend to get tripped up.
 They look at their RRSP balance and see the entire value ($X) when the actual value is ($X – Income Tax).
-How much income tax?
+How much is income tax?
 It depends on when you take the money out and how much you withdraw.
 Take it all out immediately, and you pay the most tax on that withdrawal.

 Retirement Withdrawal